Teasotea/PythonSnakeGame/README.md

 # PythonSnakeGame

-This is a simple python snake game, which was developed during DRLabs Course
+This is a simple python snake game, developed during DRLabs Course